BrentBaccala/collaborate/README.md

 system to facilitate virtual classrooms by allowing VNC remote desktops to be shared in a video conference.

+**WARNING**: There is no real security isolation between the remote desktops.
+Anybody with access to one desktop can access all desktops.
+The system is suitable for limited use but is not fully production-ready.

 This extension itself is housed in the [BrentBaccala/bigbluebutton](https://github.com/BrentBaccala/bigbluebutton) repository.
 This repository contains Python support code,